- 18 -24 months

 As an accounting apprentice, you will be employed in a finance role gaining vital practical skills and experience, and earning a wage alongside studying your formal apprenticeship qualification.

-You will attend college for one morning a week during term time.
+You will attend college for day per week during term time.
 Outside of the classroom you will be learning on-the-job gaining valuable accounting and employment skills in a real life setting.

 Benefits to employers